The location where Phoenix Coldon's car was found

 When Coldon's parents, Goldia and Lawrence Coldon, called the Saint Louis County Police Department to report her missing, they were met with pushback due to her age.

 The officer who took the call pointed out that she was an adult who could go wherever she liked.
-Although this was true, Coldon's parents felt that their daughter's failure to return home was extremely out of character.
+Although this was true, Coldon's parents felt their daughter's failure to return home was out of character.

 Roughly two weeks later, a family friend found Coldon's 1998 Chevy Blazer at a tow lot in East St. Louis.